FedorRomanov/elsevier-test-assignment/README.md

 - Then it uses the OfferId and ProductId to retrieve information from Offer service and Product service respectively

-- Then it uses the product title, from the Product Service, to retrieve a list of images from the ImageService.

-- The Aggregator uses the information retrieved from the Order Service, Offer Service, Product Service and returns an EnrichedOrder.
+- The Aggregator uses the information retrieved from the Order Service, Offer Service and Product Service and returns an EnrichedOrder.

 Restrictions: